frappe/bench/README.md

 		bench start

-	To login to Frappe / ERPNext, open your browser and go to `localhost:8000`
+	To login to Frappe / ERPNext, open your browser and go to `[your-external-ip]:8000`, probably `localhost:8000`

-	The default user name is "Administrator" and password is what you set when you created the new site.
+	The default username is "Administrator" and password is what you set when you created the new site.

 ---